 On the other hand, a deallocate statement for an object of a type that has a coarray potential subobject component involves the deallocation of all its coarray subobjects.
 It therefore needs to be an image control statement and involve synchronization of all the images in the current team.
-To make sure that an unlimited polymorphic object does not get a dynamic type with a coarray potential subobject component and cause its deallocate statement to become an image control statement, an allocate statement that allocates an unlimited polymorphic object is not permitted to have a type-spec or source-expr with a coarray potential subobject component.
+To make sure that an unlimited polymorphic object does not get a dynamic type with a coarray potential subobject component and cause its deallocate statement to become an image control statement, an allocate statement that allocates an unlimited polymorphic object is not permitted to have an object with a coarray potential subobject component in a type-spec, mold= specifier, or source= specifier.

-An allocate statement for a coarray that is an potential subobject component of course remains an image control statement and involves image synchronization.
-For an allocate or deallocate statement of such a coarray, there need to be the following additional conditions on the object itself to ensure that the coarray is properly aligned on the images:
+An allocate statement for a coarray that is a potential subobject component of an object remains an image control statement and involves image synchronization.
+For an allocate or deallocate statement of such a coarray, there need to be the following additional conditions on the object itself to ensure that the coarray is properly aligned on the images.
+On each active image of the current team: